engineyard/engineyard-jenkins/README.md

 * there is no support for authentication/authorization of Hudson CI.
 * git URLs are converted to public `git://` urls on Hudson; until deploy key support is added

+That is, its really only useful - at this very "alpha" instant in time - to Open Source Rails projects.
+But that's just me being brutally honest.

 ## Hosting Hudson CI on Engine Yard AppCloud

 Instructions *coming soon*.